Many people are being approved for mortgage loan modifications, but the process is not simple and varies significantly from lender to lender

 Why is it so difficult to get the banks to approve these mortgage modifications?
 Here are a few reasons:

 1. Most banks are probably understaffed to review the applications.
-Even before the HAMP regulations took effect, the banks were having a tough time keeping up with the paperwork.
-Now they are simply flooded with applications, and we believe that there are many applications that are not properly reviewed.
-Actually, there are a number of lawsuits against banks alleging non-compliance with the laws.
+They are simply flooded with applications, and we believe that there are many applications that are not properly reviewed.

 2. Many banks just don’t offer alternate modification programs.

 3. Many applications that are submitted are not complete, and this is slowing down the process for everyone.
 We are not seeing any banks approve modifications without all of the necessary paperwork.
 This typically includes tax returns, pay stubs, a hardship letter, banks statements, and other financial information.